wangerekaharun/StreamReactions/README.md

 Congratulations!
-You've just learned how to add your first message reaction.
+You've learned how to add your first message reaction.
 With the Stream SDK, it's a very easy and seamless way to do that.
 Next, you'll be seeing how to remove the reaction.

 ## Removing a Reaction